 There is a direct link between good housing and good health, and the actions set out in the Housing Plan will directly help to achieve the priorities of the Wakefield Health and Wellbeing Plan and the Health and Wellbeing Board Plan.

 We have identified 5 areas where good housing supports good health:

 We offer services to children, adults and older people who have support needs, including help to access suitable housing.
-We also work with our Registered Hosuing Provider partners to provide new specialist homes, helped by grant from the Homes and Communities Agency and the Department of Health.
+We also work with our Registered Housing Provider partners to provide new specialist homes, helped by grant from the Homes England and the Department of Health.
 More information about accessing these services can be found using the links below:

 We offer services to help people keep living independently in their own homes.

 Cold homes can lead to ill health and worsen existing medical conditions.
 For more information about how the Council can help you keep your home warmer, take a look at the Help with Energy Improvements page.
 Link to page 32